osiris1004/interview-question/s spring-boot/interview1.md

 ## 22:How to map or bind config properties to java object
 # ---------------------------------------------------------PART-2-----------------------------------------------------------------------------------------
-## 23:how will you resolve bean decency ambiguity
+## 23:how will you resolve bean dependency ambiguity
-if you have an interface and is  implemented by 2 difference class and you want to inject it the inter face in a class, an error will occure by sing a single bean is required but 2 was found. to solve the problem make use of **@Qualifier** annotation
+if you have an interface and is  implemented by 2 difference class and you want to inject it the interface in a class, an error will occur by sing a single bean is required but 2 was found. to solve the problem make use of **@Qualifier** annotation
 ```
 @Service
 public void TrailerService(){